Skip to Content

 2021 photo of Culver Boulevard when it had protected bike lanes separate from bus-only lanes

-After the lawsuit was resolved, Metro and Culver City began discussions regarding the city returning the bike portion of the grant money.
+After the lawsuit was resolved, Metro and Culver City had discussions regarding possible implications of removing funded improvements.
 The funding de-obligation item had been scheduled to be heard last month, but was postponed until today.

 At today's committee meeting, staff noted that the grant funding agreement specifies if that funded facilities cease to be used for the original purpose specified, then funding must be returned.